felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 In reality, the compiler performs many such behaviour-preserving _transformations_ before producing the final program, using different representations along the way.
-Here's one possible flow that an LLVM-based compiler may follow:
+Let's look at one possible flow that an LLVM-based compiler may follow; don't worry about the names of each stage, we're interested in the fact that they exist, and where the IR is located.

 ![](expanded_transformations.svg){style="display:block; margin: auto;"}

-1. Start with the source program.
+We start with the source program, and then we:

-2. _Transform_ it into a Parse Tree.
+1. _Transform_ it into a Parse Tree.
    * Usually, this step can fail for ill-formed programs.
-3. _Transform_ it into an Abstract Syntax Tree (AST).
+2. _Transform_ it into an Abstract Syntax Tree (AST).
-4. _Transform_ it into a semantically checked AST.
+3. _Transform_ it into a semantically valid AST.
    * Usually, this step can fail for ill-formed programs.
-5. _Transform_ it into Intermediate Representation (IR).
+4. _Transform_ it into Intermediate Representation (IR).
-6. _Transform_ it into equivalent IR.
+5. _Transform_ it into equivalent IR.
    * Often referred to as "optimizations".
-   * This is done many times.
-7. _Transform_ it into a Selection DAG.
+6. _Transform_ it into a Selection DAG.
-9. _Transform_ it into sequence of machine instructions.
+7. _Transform_ it into sequence of machine instructions.
-10. _Transform_ it into the final program.
+8. _Transform_ it into the final program.

 The list is not comprehensive, especially in the later stages which I am not familiar with; the important observation is the number of _transformations_,